andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Chapter 3.
 Your Last Heist

+_3 days before The Vault Job._

 <img class="map" src="the fall guys ch 3 cell block c.svg">

-_Well folks, I guess those double-crossing smuggling bastards have the feds in their pockets, too.
-But when they got us pinched, they made some key mistakes.
-For one, they put us all in the same jail cell.
-For another, I still have our money._
+_Your team is placed in Cell Block B, and you ask around about your "friend".
+A middle-aged man with a US Marines tattoo and eight fingers approaches you._

+_"Yeah, that guy is The Collector.
+He's got a bunch of corrupt feds in his pocket and takes sick pleasure in fleecing amateur thieves and getting his... trophies."
+He looks down at his hands._

+_"But you... you don't know what you have.
+You have some real skill.
+And these feds?
+They made one huge mistake.
+They put you all in the same jail cell.
+Use it.
+We had some total amateurs break out of here a few days ago and they did it by each getting to a different exit at once.
+Security is tighter now but I'll help you out if you promise me some funding when I get out.
+God speed."_

-_Time to bust out of here. **Our objective is to get out of this place, each to a different exit**, then, we go our separate ways and never speak of this fiasco again.
-God speed.
-And remember... you are only ever as good as your last heist._
+_Time to bust out of here. **Your objective is to get out of this place, each to a different exit**, then, you go your separate ways and never speak of this fiasco again._

 ### Setup